 Here is a simple test we have adapted for use at home, which may be helpful for predicting your risk of a pulled hamstring.
+It can show if there are any problems in the area, so if there is you can look at how to prevent hamstring injuries.

 The test is particularly useful for sprinters, footballers and other high-risk athletes as well as those who have had previous injury and need to be aware of the risk of recurrence.
 It is known as the isometric maximum voluntary contraction (MVC test).